Spherical clustering in detection of groups of concomitant extremes: Spherical -principal-components clustering and concomitant extremes

 \subsection{Counterexamples}

-A basic counterexample is obtained by considering more groups of (almost) concomitant extremes than there are clusters.
+Basic counterexamples to successful identification of faces are obtained by considering more groups of (almost) concomitant extremes than there are clusters.
 Assume that the index set can be partitioned into 3 sets $I_1,I_2,I_3$, but we use $k=2$ with the partition $I_1$ and $I_2\cup I_3$.
 Write $\Sigma=\diag(D_1,D_2,D_3)$ and suppose that the leading eigenvalues satisfy

-This, for example, occurs when $|I_1|=1$ and $|I_2|,|I_3|>1$ with the latter two submodels being asymptotically dependent.
-Now $\lambda_1(D_1)=\mu$ and the others are larger according to Lemma~\ref{lem:eigenvalues2}.
-Other examples with $|I_1|>1$ can be obtained by imposing higher dependence in the faces joined into a single group.
-Then not only the sufficient condition~\eqref{eq:minmax} fails, but also the result is no longer true, since an alternative partition $I_1\cup I_2$ and $I_3$ produces a strictly larger value: